Winsom

 Winsom (born 1946) is a Canadian-Jamaican Maroon multi-media artist working in textiles, painting, video, installations, and puppetry.
 Her work explores human spirituality.

 Biography

 Winsom was born in 1946 in Jamaica, where she studied at the Jamaica School of Art.
 She immigrated to Canada in 1969.
 From 1974 to 1989, she lived in the city of Kingston, Ontario and she co-founded the Kingston's Black Women's Collective.

 Exhibitions

 Winsom has been exhibiting her work since the mid-1980s at galleries around the world.
 Her work was featured in the group exhibition, "Black Wimmin: When and Where We Enter" (1989), organized by the Diasporic Africa Women's Art Collective (DAWA), which toured in Canada.
 She has held solo exhibitions at the Art Gallery of Ontario and the National Gallery of the Cayman Islands.
-In 2003, Winsom had four exhibitions running concurrently in Toronto galleries.
+In 2003, Winsom had four exhibitions running concurrently in several Toronto galleries.

 Winsom's work was featured in the 2017 group exhibition Toronto: Tributes + Tributaries, 1971-1989 at the Art Gallery of Ontario, curated by Wanda Nanibush.